-Field Description source Source database name or URL. target Target database name or URL. cancel (optional) Cancels the replication. checkpoint_interval (optional) Specifies the checkpoint interval in ms. continuous (optional) Configure the replication to be continuous. create_target (optional) Creates the target database. doc_ids (optional) Array of document IDs to be synchronized. filter (optional) name of the filter function in the form of ddoc/myfilter. source_proxy (op- Address of a proxy server through which replication from the source should occur. tional) target_proxy (op- Address of a proxy server through which replication to the target should occur. tional) query_params (optional) Query parameter that are passed to the filter function; the value should be a document containing parameters as members. selector (optional) Select the documents included in the replication.
-This option provides performance benefits compared with using the filter option. since_seq (op- tional) Sequence from which the replication should start. use_checkpoints (optional) Whether to use replication checkpoints or not. winning_revs_only Replicate only the winning revisions. (optional) use_bulk_get (op- Try to use bulk_get to fetch revisions. tional)
+Field Description source Source database name or URL. target Target database name or URL. cancel (optional) Cancels the replication. checkpoint_interval (optional) Specifies the checkpoint interval in ms. continuous (optional) Configure the replication to be continuous. create_target (optional) Creates the target database. doc_ids (optional) Array of document IDs to be synchronized. filter (optional) name of the filter function in the form of ddoc/myfilter. source_proxy (optional) Address of a proxy server through which replication from the source should occur. target_proxy (optional) Address of a proxy server through which replication to the target should occur. query_params (optional) Query parameter that are passed to the filter function; the value should be a document containing parameters as members. selector (optional) Select the documents included in the replication.
+This option provides performance benefits compared with using the filter option. since_seq (op- tional) Sequence from which the replication should start. use_checkpoints (optional) Whether to use replication checkpoints or not. winning_revs_only (optional) Replicate only the winning revisions. use_bulk_get (optional) Try to use bulk_get to fetch revisions.